 Jim Welch loves waves!
-This free spirit chases his muse around the world, to ride the surf and capture the secret life of waves on camera.
+This free spirit traveler chases his muse around the world, to ride the surf and capture the ocean’s hidden beauty on camera.

 Jim’s luminous photographs sparkle with color and energy.
 Rainbows, fantasy landscapes, and cosmic swirls all unfold in a gorgeous microcosm of nature and the very essence of life.
 The photos reveal the intimate world of an artist who is deeply connected to the heartbeat of the ocean.

 Jim grew up surfing the waves of the Hawaiian Islands, so he knows well the nuances and moods of the ocean.
 It is customary for a surfer to tune into the rhythm of the wave sets before diving in.
 As Jim puts it, “Each wave has its own name tag”.
 Surfers pleasure in the feeling of being at one with the water, and in the big waves their very life can depend on achieving this synergy.

 In 1989, the search for new surf experiences and a desire for freedom led Jim away from Hawaii and on the road.
 He hung out in a California beach house for a while and found some fun and liberation.
 Right about that time, he bought a camera and shot his first roll of film with the guidance of a professional photographer.
 Jim was immediately hooked, and traveling soon became about capturing the world and his experiences in photographs.